Meet our Team

 - Encourage educators and employers to ‘think outside the square’ in relation to young people

-- Assist community rethink how we cater for a changing world
+- Assist community to rethink how we cater for a changing world

 - Recognise that young people need employability skills and provide opportunity for them to do so